10 “Healthy” Foods That You Shouldn’t Eat

 Unlike fruits and veggies which are naturally fat free, processed foods that claim to be low-fat or fat-free are typically modified to remove the fat.
 But when you take the fat out of food, it loses a significant amount of flavor.

 To make up for this loss of flavor, companies add massive amounts of sugar and salt.
 This results in a product that’s substantially worse for you than the original full-fat food.
-According to Dr. Mark Hyman from the Cleveland Clinic, sugar is what makes you fat—not fat itself (6).
+According to Dr. Mark Hyman, sugar is what makes you fat—not fat itself (6).
 You would be better off opting for something with natural fat content, so long as it’s not refined vegetable oil.

 Food companies want you to think that fruit juices are a healthy option.
 In reality, processed fruit juice is just as bad as soda.
 When fruit is stripped of its skin, pulp, and flesh, you’re essentially left with flavored sugar water.